 Depression or Baby Blues?

 What sets postpartum depression apart is how long it lasts and severity of symptoms.
-The baby blues -- having mood swings, feeling sad or anxious, crying for no reason -- usually goes away on its own after about a week.
+The baby blues -- having mood swings, feeling sad or anxious, crying for no reason -- usually goes away on its own after 1 to 2 weeks.
 If your symptoms persist or get worse over time, you should seek help.
 In some cases, postpartum depression can start one to two months after childbirth, with strong feelings of depression or thoughts of hurting yourself or your baby.